adambard/learnxinyminutes-docs/kotlin.html.markdown

 // ___________________________________________________________________ CLASSES

-// An empty class, no curely braces needed. class Empty
+// An empty class, no curly braces needed. class Empty

 // A class with one primary constructors and more secondary constructors.
 A